 Along with this preventative measure, you can also analyze your outdoor space for any weaknesses.
 Paving cracks, tripping hazards, and potholes are prone to become problem areas.
 Water that freezes in open crevices expands and widens cracks as seasons go by.

-That being said, many businesses and households count on us for pre-treatment and ice management to prevent the formation of ice on driveways and parking lots, as well as for regular snow removal.
-We're taking requests for snow removal for the next 2021-2022 season!
+That being said, many businesses count on us for pre-treatment and ice control to prevent the formation of ice on driveways and parking lots, as well as for regular snow removal.
+We're taking requests for snow removal for the next 2023-2024 season!